ersatzavian/hw-tom/projects/planespotter/readme.markdown

 ## Software
 Software for this project will be posted here as it is developed.
 This is currently at the "hello world" / "how do I toolchain" stage, and will be updated shortly.

+## Design Files
+For the actual files used to produce fabricated boards, see the releases folder.
+Every release will include a schematic PDF, Bill of Materials (BOM), and set of Gerber files used to fab the PCB.

 ## ECOs
 ### Rev 1.0
 | Problem | Fix | Notes |